IBM-Bluemix-Docs/cloud-object-storage-infrastructure/java.md

 ## Getting the SDK
 The easiest way to consume the AWS Java SDK is to use Maven to manage dependencies.
 If you aren't familiar with Maven, you get can get up and running by using the [Maven in 5 Minutes ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.

 Maven uses a file that is called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
-Here is an example `pom.xml` file for using the AWS S3 Java SDK to connect to {{site.data.keyword.cos_full_notm}} (it also includes the `SoftLayer` library for provisioning credentials and new accounts).
+Here is an example `pom.xml` file for using the AWS S3 Java SDK to connect to {{site.data.keyword.cos_full_notm}}.

 ```xml